ALWAYS Looking for Volunteers

 Steve and Sara Eliasen are founders and directors of International Youth Sailing of Oshkosh (IYSO), a non-profit community recreational sailing program.

-The 2023 season marks their 16th season of providing our “Best Day Ever” Water Sport Adventure to students from various schools and districts throughout northeastern Wisconsin!
+The 2024 season marks their 17th season of providing our “Best Day Ever” Sailing Adventure to students from various schools and districts throughout northeastern Wisconsin!
 The Eliasens also teach (or have taught) sailing through the Oshkosh Recreation Department (ORD) and to children from area Boys & Girls Clubs, OASD’s Lighted Schoolhouse Project and the Oshkosh Christine Ann Center, in addition to running sailing at area summer camps.
 In addition, Steve has served as Program and Development Director with Sail Sheboygan, one of four US Sailing Olympic training centers in the US.
 The Eliasens and their volunteer staff are excited to share their knowledge, experience and enthusiasm with students!

 What if the weather is bad?